Manhattan, Kansas

 Kansas State Agricultural College in Manhattan, Kansas, after it moved to town.

 The Manhattan Transfer Company provided horse-drawn coach services between downtown and the campus, a trip that took 30 minutes each way.
 However, most students roomed in town for the first few years and walked daily to campus.
-The college built a wood walkway connecting the college and the town to aid the students.
+To aid the students, the college built a wood walkway connecting the college and the town.
 It also established an eating hall so students did not have to make the long round trip home for meals.

 In 1875, the college campus moved from its original location to buildings on the donated tract, establishing the permanent location of the state college.

 The national economy, which included periods of a depressed market combined with grasshopper plagues, restrained economic development during this period.
-After the economy absorbed the effects of two significant bank failures in 1878, commercial activity improved.
+Commercial activity improved after the economy absorbed the effects of two significant bank failures in 1878.
 That year, 1,526 freight cars of crops and livestock originated in Manhattan.

 Chicago and Rock Island Railroad

-By the decade’s end, Manhattan was a city of 2,104 residents.
-By that time, substantial homes, picturesque cottages, dignified churches, brick and limestone business blocks, mills, livestock pens, and lumberyards stood testament to the town’s prosperity.
+By the decade’s end, Manhattan had 2,104 residents.
+Substantial homes, picturesque cottages, dignified churches, brick and limestone business blocks, mills, livestock pens, and lumberyards stood testament to the town’s prosperity.

 In 1883, Doctor E. L. Pattee opened a private hospital, the city’s first medical facility, at Poyntz Avenue and 3rd Street.